The Separability Problem in Quantum Mechanics: Insights from Research on Axiomatics and Human Language: Separability in human language

 One way to explore this question is to exploit the powerful analogy that exists between, on the one hand, microscopic quantum entities and the corresponding macroscopic systems in charge of their measurement, and, on the other hand, the conceptual entities of our human language and the cognitive systems in charge of interacting with them, through a dynamics based on \emph{meaning}.
 As we have mentioned in Section~\ref{intro}, this analysis has been used to achieve pa particularly effective modeling of human cognition processes, including judgment and decision making, reasoning, memory and perception \citep{aertsaerts1995,aertsbroekaertsmets1999,gaboraaerts2002,aertsczachor2004,khrennikov1999,altmanspacher2002}.

 If this correspondence between quantum physical entities and conceptual entities is not merely accidental, but an expression of the nature of our physical reality, at a fundamental level, it is also possible that the behaviour of quantum physical entities can also be explained by assuming that their nature is not particle-like, or wave-like, or something intermediary between a particle and a wave, but \emph{conceptual}, in the sense that our physical world would ultimately, at a fundamental level, be governed by dynamics which depend on the meaning that the different physical entities would carry.
-According to the \emph{conceptuality interpretation} elaborated by one of us, the duality between bosonic and fermionic entities would then be, for example, a reflection of the duality between conceptual entities, which carry meaning, and cognitive entities, which are sensitive to meaning \citep{aerts2009b,aertsetal2020}.
+According to the \emph{conceptuality interpretation} elaborated by one of us, the duality between bosonic and fermionic entities\footnote{Unlike bosons, which obey the Bose--Einstein statistic and are integer spin entities, fermions obey the Fermi--Dirac statistic and are fractional spin entities.
+In particular, they obey the Pauli exclusion principle, which gives stability to matter by preventing identical fermions from occupying the same quantum state.} would then be, for example, a reflection of the duality between conceptual entities, which carry meaning, and cognitive entities, which are sensitive to meaning \cite{aerts2009b,aertsetal2020}.